oestrich/blog.oestrich.org/_posts/2015-06-15-rails-server-sent-events.md

 - sse
 - python
 title: Server Sent Events with Rails
+description: Mini tutorial on doing Server Sent Events with Rails
 ---

 I'm doing a fun side project and found a use case for Server Sent Events.
 I found out about these last [REST Fest][restfest] and have wanted to use them since then.
 This is a small tutorial on how I got it going.